-- Division expenditures are \$24,107, or 2 percent, less than the projected amount for Fiscal Year 2022. - Personnel costs between projected Fiscal Year 2022 and proposed Fiscal Year 2023 are expected to decrease 4 percent overall, primarily due to a decrease in employee recognition and fringe benefits costs. - Supplies increase by \$20,800, or 26 percent, to accommodate a larger budget for books for both children and adults.
-The Fiscal Year 2022 books budget was approximately 50 percent of the most recent non Covid-19 year budget, and while we are still operating in a pandemic, the Library has reopened and needs to be able to pursue new releases and replacement copies of popular materials.

-- Services and charges decreased by \$2,750, or 9 percent, due to a restructuring of the payment accounts for several of our online reference services.
-These were originally paid from book accounts, but they should be considered reference services. - The communications budget reflects a \$1,600, or 20 percent, increase that is in line with pricing directives from our Information Technology department. - Office expenditures is primarily a Miscellaneous account, which is being phased out in Fiscal Year 2023, hence the 100 percent reduction in Fiscal Year 2023. - Conferences, training, and dues increased \$4,200, or 84 percent, to accommodate training and professional development opportunities for staff who participate in national and regional library and technology associations.
+- Personnel costs between projected Fiscal Year 2022 and proposed Fiscal Year 2023 are expected to decrease 4 percent overall, primarily due to a decrease in employee recognition and fringe benefits costs. - Supplies are set to increase by \$20,800, or 26 percent, to accommodate a larger budget for books for both children and adults.
+The Fiscal Year 2022 books budget was approximately 50 percent of the most recent non-Covid year budget, and while we are still operating in a pandemic, the Library has reopened and needs to be able to pursue new releases and replacement copies of popular materials. - Services and charges decreased by \$2,750, or 9 percent, due to a restructuring of the payment accounts for several of our online reference services.
+These were originally paid from book accounts, but they should be considered reference services. - The communications budget reflects a \$1,600, or 20 percent, increase that is in line with pricing directives from our IT department. - Office expenditures is primarily a Miscellaneous account, which is being phased out in Fiscal Year 2023, hence the 100 percent reduction in Fiscal Year 2023. - Conferences, training, and dues was increased \$4,200, or 84 percent, to accommodate training and professional development opportunities for staff who participate in national and regional library and technology associations.
 To support an initiative to increase and improve our Spanish language collections, this amount will fund more opportunities with organizations like REFORMA, the branch of ALA that focuses on serving Spanish speaking communities.